+Individuals who want to earn their high school diploma from Washington State may enroll in developmental and/or college-level courses to meet state requirements.
+Students who are 17 years of age or younger, of if their graduating class has not graduated, must have a release from their high school to attend classes at OC.

-This program is for anyone who wants to earn a high school diploma.
-Students must have a release from their high school if their graduating class has not graduated or if they are 17 years of age or younger.
-The first step is to obtain all official high school transcripts and have them evaluated to determine what courses are needed to complete Washington State requirements.
-Students must also meet any other state requirements like the high school proficiency exam (HSPE), if applicable.
-This initial evaluation is accomplished during an appointment with an OC counselor.
-The cost of the tuition is reduced for students who are at least 19 years of age and who are Washington State residents.
-For more information, contact 360.475.7530 or visit www.olympic.edu/Students/StudentServices/CounselingServices/hsComp.
+The first step is to get all official high school transcripts and make an appointment with an OC counselor who will evaluate them to determine what courses are needed.
+Students must also meet any other state testing requirements, such as the WASL or HSPE if they are under the age of 21.
+The coast of tuition is reduced for those who are over the age of 18 and meet other minimum requirements.
+For more information contact the Advising and Counseling Center at 360.475.7530 or visit www.olympic.edu/Students/Students/StudentServices/CounselingServices/hSComp.

-According to Washington State SHB 1758 (effective July 2009), individuals who enroll at OC and complete an associate degree (two-year diploma) of any type may also submit a written request and be awarded a high school diploma from OC.
+In accordance with Washington State law (SHB 1758, effective July 2009), individuals who enroll at OC and complete an associate degree (two-year diploma) of any type may also submit a written request and be awarded a high school diploma from OC.
 The law is retroactive and is valid before and after the law went into effect.